 The faster the charging rate the more quickly your car refuels.
 Generally speaking at 120 volts 12 amps an electric car gains 4-5 miles range per hour of charging, at 240 volts 16 amps the rate increases to 11 miles range per hour of charging, and at 240 volts 32 amps the rate increases to 20-25 miles range per hour of charging.

 You need to understand the charging rate you honestly need.
 On your typical day how many miles do you drive?
 That will give you a ballpark figure for the required charging rate.
 A person whose daily commute is under 10 miles, can easily put off charging for 3 or 4 days, then charge overnight at 120 volts 12 amps.
 That is, 8 miles per day for 4 days is 32 miles, requiring 8 hours to recharge on 120 volts.
 Others drive 50 or 60 miles a day, and therefore need a full recharge every day, and a faster 6 kiloWatt charge rate means their car is fully refueled at all times.
 On the other hand, the person driving 50 miles a day can (barely) gain that much range overnight on a 120 volt charging station (13 hours).

-In other words, as we pointed out elsewhere (What charging rate do we need?
-“As fast as possible” isn’t always what’s needed), most people do not need a 6 kiloWatt charging station at home.
+In other words, as we pointed out elsewhere (What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?), most people do not need a 6 kiloWatt charging station at home.
 Therefore, why pay extra for a higher power charging station?
 Of course there will be times when a faster recharge at home is desired.
 Even the person with 10 miles daily driving needs has those days requiring 200 miles in a day.
 Maybe spending some extra $$'s to get faster charging at home will be worthwhile?